top of page

 Finger tapping "login" on a smartphone screen with password dots and shield icon, set against a bright blue background.

-The effectiveness of password spraying lies in its ability to target the weakest link in cybersecurity: people and their poor password management habits.
-In this article, we will explore how password spraying works, how it differs from other brute-force attacks, and what steps you can take to detect and prevent it.
-We’ll also look at real-life cases and discuss how businesses can protect themselves from this growing threat.
+Password spraying is effective because it takes advantage of people’s poor password habits.
+In this article, we’ll explain how password spraying works, how it differs from other brute-force attacks, and what steps you can take to detect and prevent it.
+We’ll also share real-life examples and discuss how businesses can protect themselves.

 What Is Password Spraying and How Does It Work?

-For password spraying to succeed, many users must have weak, easily guessable passwords.
-Attackers typically gather lists of usernames from public directories or data breaches.
-They then use common passwords to try to log into all of these accounts.
-The attack is often automated, which allows attackers to quickly test multiple username-password combinations.
+Password spraying works best when many users have weak, easy-to-guess passwords.
+Attackers usually collect lists of usernames from public directories or data breaches.
+They then use common passwords to try logging into all these accounts.
+The process is often automated, letting attackers quickly test many username and password combinations.

 The goal is to use a small group of commonly used passwords that a significant number of people in the target organization might have chosen.
 These passwords are usually pulled from lists of commonly used passwords, or they may be based on information specific to the target organization, such as the company name or location.
 By using the same set of passwords for many accounts, attackers reduce the likelihood of triggering account lockout mechanisms while increasing their chances of successfully logging in.